dr-michael-haley/scPortrait_to_IMC/README.md

 print("Failed:", failures)
 ```

-`successes` maps each ROI name to the generated `single_cells.h5sc` path, while `failures` (if any) maps ROI names to the raised exception for further inspection.
+`successes` maps each ROI name to the shared `single_cells.h5sc` path, while `failures` (if any) maps ROI names to the raised exception for further inspection.
+The resulting AnnData receives an `obs["roi"]` column so you can recover the source ROI for every cell.

 ### SLURM batch example